skellock/crappyprint/README.md

 A [`nim`](https://nim-lang.org) library to build your own printing DSLs.
 You can target a `File`, `StringStream` or a `string`.

-Use cases that work for me:
+Use it for:

 1. code generators
 2. CLIs with a lot of styled text

 ![alt text](./images/rick.png "Example")

+You can find the source code for ↑ that image ↑ in `./examples/rick.nim`.

 # Basic string example